Home Away From Home: An International Student Guide to Reno-Tahoe

 Downtown

-The newly renovated Riverwalk District, situated along the Truckee River in downtown Reno, is excellent for shopping, eating, and sightseeing.
+The newly updated Riverwalk District, situated along the Truckee River, is excellent for shopping, eating, and sightseeing.
 Check out downtown’s art and automobile museums, theaters, and vibrant outdoor markets.
-Catch a minor league baseball game at Greater Nevada Field or check out the whitewater park — that’s right, a whitewater kayak and rafting course, complete with more than 10 drop pools, located right in downtown Reno.
+Catch a minor league baseball game at Greater Nevada Field or check out the whitewater park — that’s right, a whitewater kayak and rafting course, complete with more than 10 drop pools, located right downtown!

 Midtown